 Park elevation: 7255'

-The Horsetooth Mountain, Soderberg and Blue Sky trailheads typically are at or overcapactiy during weekends and holidays.
-We recommend carpooling, coming during non-peak times and trying out other less used open spaces.
+The Horsetooth Mountain (upper lot), Soderberg (lower lot) and Blue Sky trailheads typically are overcapactiy during weekends, holidays and some weekdays.
+We recommend carpooling, coming during non-peak times (before 9:00 am or after 4:00 pm) and trying out other less used open spaces.
 Please plan accordingly.
+Thanks

 Check out the new automated pay stations at the Horsetooth Mountain, Soderberg and Blue Sky trailheads.
 The pay station accepts credit and debit cards for purchasing daily permits.
 Daily permits are $6.00 for the day per vehicle.
-Annual permits can be purchased online or at the gatehouse on the weekends.
+Annual permits can be purchased online, at several vendors around time or at the gatehouse on the weekends.

 For Natural Resources events and activities, check out the Events Calendar.